 Lifestyle Changes to Support LPHC Health

-Alongside exercises, implementing a few lifestyle changes can make a lasting difference in LPHC health and help prevent dysfunction from recurring.
+Alongside engaging in targeted exercises, implementing a few thoughtful lifestyle changes can make a significant and lasting difference in the health of the lumbar-pelvic-hip complex (LPHC) and help prevent dysfunction from recurring over time.
+These changes not only contribute to better physical health but also promote overall well-being, enhancing your quality of life.

 Improve Posture

 Make a conscious effort to sit with your back straight, feet flat on the ground, and avoid slouching.
-If you work at a desk, ensure that your workstation is ergonomically friendly.
+This means being mindful of your body alignment throughout the day.
+If you work at a desk, ensure that your workstation is ergonomically friendly, which includes adjusting your chair height, using a lumbar support cushion, and positioning your computer screen at eye level to reduce neck strain.
+Regularly remind yourself to take breaks and adjust your posture to prevent stiffness and discomfort.

 Stay Active